 The Storm Sewer System and the Construction Community

 The City of Lorain is a permittee under the Ohio EPA's Municipal Separate Storm Sewer System (MS4) program.
 While there are many responsibilities under this program, one requirement of the program focuses on the management and regulation of construction activity within the City.
 In accordance with Clean Water Act requirements, Lorain Codified Ordinance Chapter 1529: CONSTRUCTION SITE SOIL EROSION, SEDIMENT, AND OTHER WASTES AND STORM WATER RUNOFF REGULATIONS has been adopted by the Lorain City Council and describes the requirements for storm water management for construction project occurring within Lorain.
-All construction activity within the City with less than one (1) acre in size of disturbed area shall be required to maintain compliance with Minimum Standards for Small Construction Sites.
+All construction activity within the City with less than one (1) acre in size of disturbed area and not part of a larger plan of development shall be required to maintain compliance with Minimum Standards for Small Construction Sites.
 In addition to compliance with City Ordinance, all construction sites disturbing one or more acres of land must obtain an Ohio EPA issued Construction Notice of Intent.

 For more information on storm water rules and regulations, if you see someone dumping a storm water pollutant, or if you have a question or concern: